 Use Your Health Insurance

 Once you enroll in a health plan and your coverage starts, you can use it to help cover medical costs for services like doctor visits, prescription drugs, and emergency care.
 Some basic and routine care is free.

 Report Changes and Compare

 If you have a change to your income or household size, you must update your application.
 Some changes will qualify you for a Special Enrollment Period (SEP).
 With an SEP, you can update your health plan.
 Some changes, like your income going up or down, may affect your financial help or eligibility for coverage.
 If you don’t update your application, you may miss savings.
 Or you may have to pay money back when you file your federal taxes.

-If you have a Marketplace plan and chose auto-renewal, you will automatically be re-enrolled in the same health plan at Open Enrollment.
-Plans and prices change each year.
-You should compare your plan with new ones to find if there are savings.
+If you had a 2020 Marketplace plan and chose auto-renewal, you were automatically re-enrolled in the same health plan during Open Enrollment.

 You can cancel your plan at any time.
 But remember that there are health and financial risks to having coverage gaps and not having coverage.
 If you cancel your plan, you may not be able to choose a new one until the next Open Enrollment period.
 There is a requirement in New Jersey for individuals to maintain coverage.